 - anything that happened which breached the European Convention of Human Rights (ECHR).
 This will usually mean Article 2 of the ECHR which is the right to life.

 If there is any possible breach of human rights the investigation has to consider more events which might be relevant to their death.
 This is called an Article 2 inquest.

-If your relative died in a psychiatric unit, there should be an Article 2 inquest.
-This sort of inquest does look at wider questions.
+This sort of inquest looks at wider questions about how your relative died.
 Article 2 inquests are discussed in more detail in the next section.